rigetti/qcs-sdk-rust/README.md

 ### Commits

-Commits should follow the conventional commit syntax, with one of the following [scopes][scopes]:
+Commits should follow the conventional commit syntax, with one of the following [scopes](scopes):

 - `lib` or `rust`: changes to the rust SDK
 - `python`: changes to the Python bindings